Cut a new piece of foam for the seat and continued to upholster the seat and the arms.

 Tape - because my needle doesn't have an eye

 Recover the buttons with new fabric I used the same fabric as the chair, you could choose a complementary fabric.

 Make sure the back loop is exposed.

 Thread your cut wire through the button loop.

 Using your large needle skewer your upholstery from front to back.

 Now tape the wire to the end of your needle.

 DO NOT USE A LOT OF TAPE.
 Try to keep the thickness as thin as possible to get it through the layers of fabrics smoothly or else it will get caught up and the wire will seperate from the needle.
 You want to get it thru the first time, everytime.

-4 the love of WOOD is all about my adventures in repurposing vintage furniture.
-I live on the west coast of Canada in the greater Vancouver area.
-I hope to inspire you to try your hand at up cycling and provide a unique perspective when looking at unwanted items.
+4 the love of WOOD is all about the adventures of re-purposing vintage furniture and recycling for home decor.
+I hope to inspire you to try your hand at up-cycling and provide you with a new perspective when looking at unwanted items.